Comparing Kalman Filters and Observers for Power System Dynamic State Estimation with Model Uncertainty and Malicious Cyber Attacks: Conclusion and Future Work

 ~ In this paper, we discuss different DSE methods by presenting an overview of state-of-the-art estimation techniques and developing alternatives, including the CKF and dynamic observers, to address major limitations of existing methods such as intolerance to inaccurate system model and malicious cyber attacks.
-The proposed methods are extensively tested on a 16-machine 68-bus system, under significant model uncertainty and cyber attacks against the synchrophaosr measurements.
+The proposed methods are extensively tested on a 16-machine 68-bus power system, under significant model uncertainty and cyber attacks against the synchrophaosr measurements.
 It is shown that the CKF and the observer are more robust to model uncertainty and cyber attacks.

 Based on the theoretical capabilities and the experimental results, we summarize the strengths and weaknesses of different estimation techniques especially for power system DSE.
+We acknowledge that some of these comparisons, such as tolerance to process and measurement noise, are mostly based on numerical results.
+As future work we will more theoretically investigate and analyze the observer in comparison with Kalman filters.